protocol/launchpad/docs/pre-requisites/web3-tools.md

 {% embed url="https://www.youtube.com/watch?v=cqZhNzZoMh8" %}

 ### Wallets
 Essentially, [wallets](https://www.coinbase.com/learn/crypto-basics/what-is-a-crypto-wallet) are where you store your private keys that you use to access your cryptocurrencies and other accounts.
-You can categorize wallets into two categories, hot & cold (also known as [custodial and non-custodial](https://www.gemini.com/cryptopedia/crypto-wallets-custodial-vs-noncustodial#section-custodial-crypto-wallets-pro-and-cons)) wallets, and understanding how to use them is key to being able to trade cryptocurrencies, and create & use DApps that incorporate payments.
+You can categorize wallets into two categories, hot & cold (which can also be [custodial and non-custodial](https://www.gemini.com/cryptopedia/crypto-wallets-custodial-vs-noncustodial#section-custodial-crypto-wallets-pro-and-cons) accounts) wallets, and understanding how to use them is key to being able to trade cryptocurrencies, and create & use DApps that incorporate payments.

 [**What are Crypto Wallets | Simply Explained**](https://www.youtube.com/watch?v=d8IBpfs9bf4)